zbx-sadman/unifi_proxy/Zabbix_Templates/README.md

 **Note#1**: "Active checks" templates contain Discovery Rules that have passive 'Zabbix agent' type.
 It is a small feature trick to detect some configuration errors: if the Data Items were created from its prototypes, but data not coming in them - that means the user incorrectly configured the Zabbix agent's active mode.
 In the event that the Data Items were not created - it incorrectly configured the UniFi Proxy/MIner (LLD JSON was not returned to Zabbix Server).
 You can change Discovery Rules type to 'Zabbix agent (active)' if all issues solved or was not arrived.

 **Note#2**: Not all metrics used in templates are available in all UniFi Controller releases.
 Some of them have been removed in newer releases, others have existed only in beta branches.
+Also, for example, UAP-Pro device have more metrics than UAP.

 **Note#3**: You must use `UnsafeUserParameters=1` option of Zabbix Agentd to avoid following error: _"Special characters "\, ', ", `, *, ?, [, ], {, }, ~, $, !, &, ;, (, ), <, >, |, #, @, 0x0a" are not allowed in the parameters"_.